 Helping people to process and recover from the trauma arising from sexual, domestic and family violence is specialist work.
 However, all workers can learn how to respond in a trauma-informed way.

 The best way to make sure you are responding well to disclosures of violence is to attend accredited training or training from a specialist domestic, family and sexual violence response service.
 The type of training that is right for you will depend on your role, professional background, and the relevant State of Territory Risk Assessment Frameworks.

 1800RESPECT does not provide training.
 Our training and professional development page has more information about the different types of roles and training available.
 You can also search the Service Directory for organisations in your area that provide training.

 DV-alert is a program that provides free nationally recognised training that can help you:

 - Recognise the signs of domestic and family violence

 - Refer effectively to support services

 If you are a community frontline worker there is no training fee, with the program fully funded by the Department of Social Services.
 Participants who complete the nationally accredited face-to-face workshops may also be supported to help cover costs for travel, accommodation and staff backfill.

-There are a range of professional and personal benefits to getting training.
+There are a range of professional and personal benefits to receiving training n this area.
 Depending on the type of training, benefits might include:

 See the DV-alert website for more information on the workshops and training that they offer.